Disruption-Consulting/autoMigrate/README.md

 # FINANCIAL MOTIVATION

-For a modest 24-core (Intel) server, the support costs over the next 10 years of Oracle Enterprise Edition together with the Partitioning, OLAP, Diagnostic and Tuning Packs running on the last terminal patch releases can be summarized as:
+By way of example, the support costs over the next 10 years of running Oracle Enterprise Edition together with the Partitioning, OLAP, Diagnostic and Tuning Packs on a modest 24-core (Intel) server can be summarized as (all figures in USD, no discount applied):

 |<br>`Release Date:`|19C<br>`Apr 2019`|18C<br>`Jul 2018`|12.1.0.2<br>`Jun 2013`|11.2.0.4<br>`Sep 2009`|10.2.0.5<br>`Jul 2005`|
 |:---:|:--:|:--:|:--:|:--:|:--:|